ecoreng/messageboy/readme.md

 Notice that we are now using the class ``Message`` instead of ``SimpleMessage``, which allows us to pass a ``Stream`` object as the body of the message, and an ``Iterator`` for the destinataries of that message, so it's really flexible if it's needed.

-The adapters registered in this last example are virtual as I am not providing them, but it's not rocket science, just create a class the implements ``ecoreng\MessageBoy\Adapter``, register it in the dispatcher and you will receive an implementation of ``ecoreng\MessageBoy\Message`` ready to be used.
+The adapters registered in this last example are virtual as I am not providing them, but it's not rocket science, just create a class the implements ``MessageBoy\Interfaces\AdapterInterface``, register it in the dispatcher and you will receive an implementation of ``ecoreng\MessageBoy\Message`` ready to be used.

 Alternative: